-Prenuptial Agreement Attorneys in Denton County
+Prenuptial Agreement Lawyer Denton County

 Helping Clients in Flower Mound, Flower Mound, & Argyle Draft Premarital Agreements

-When a couple marries and has a child or children from a previous relationship, has obtained valuable property or owes a significant amount of debt, a prenup is needed.
+When a couple marries and has a child or children from a previous relationship, has obtained valuable property, or owes a significant amount of debt, a prenup is needed.
 A prenuptial agreement addresses the issue of what will happen when the marriage ends, whether by divorce or death.

-Community Property and Prenups in Texas
+Community Property & Prenups in Texas

 Texas law presumes all property owned by the parties is community property to be divided by the Court, whether in a divorce proceeding or in a probate Court.
 However, not all property is community property.
-Oftentimes couples have “separate” property.
+Oftentimes couples possess “separate” property.

 A prenup protects you and your separate property from the very beginning, so, should a divorce or a probate matter occur, your assets are protected.
+Protecting these assets proactively is often simpler and more cost-effective in the long run compared to determining them retroactively during a divorce.

 Ensuring Your Prenup Will Stand Up in Court